-There are a lot of prospects for UFC fighters when they retire from the sport.
-Many of them join the company as commentators or analysts to make use of their knowledge of the sport, while others branch out and create their own content like Brendan Schaub and Rampage Jackson.
+There are a lot of prospects for UFC fighters after they retire from the sport.
+Many of them join the company as commentators or analysts to make good use of their knowledge of the sport, while others branch out and create their own content like Brendan Schaub and Rampage Jackson.

-Chandler knows he does not have many years left in the UFC, he is already 38 years old, a normal age for a UFC fighter to hang up his gloves.
+Chandler knows he does not have many years left in the UFC.
+He is already 38 years old, a good age for a UFC fighter to hang up his gloves.

-In a recent podcast with Bo Nickal, ‘Iron’ spoke about his plans to do the latter.
+During a podcast appearance with Bo Nickal, ‘Iron’ spoke about his future plans,

 “I didn’t enjoy it (commentary) as much as I thought I was going to….It’s not something I love as much as I thought I would.
 I’d rather be on this kind of microphone speaking to the masses.”